hackzor12/Blog/README.md

 # Blog
-This is a multi user blog!
+This is a multi-user blog!

 To start working on this